Antenatal and postnatal depression

 Self-help

-• Self-care/making time for yourself; healthy eating; increasing exercise; becoming more socially active; attending mother and baby groups/activities; practising mindfulness; developing self-help coping strategies; journaling; arts/crafting; peer-to-peer support and talking to friends and family to build your support network around you.
+• Self-care/making time for yourself; healthy eating, increasing exercise, becoming more socially active, attending mother and baby groups/activities, practising mindfulness, developing self-help coping strategies, journaling, arts and crafts, peer to peer support and talking to friends and family to build your support network around you.

 More information on self-help tips and support can be found on the NHS website.

 • You may also find the Baby Buddy app useful.
-It contains masses of useful information about your physical and mental health during pregnancy and after the baby has arrived.
+It contains useful information about your physical and mental health during pregnancy and after the baby has arrived.

 • Reading well books are available from most libraries, they promote the benefits of reading for health and well-being.

-Different types of talking therapies can be effective in treating perinatal mental ill health.
+Different types of talking therapies can be effective in treating perinatal mental health.

 The most commonly offered are: